INNOVATION LABS

-Pave the Way Innovation Lab: Challenge Statement
+2025: Pave the Way Innovation Lab

 This past winter, Cincinnati faced an extraordinary surge in pothole service requests-nearly doubling from 4,600 to 8,500.
 While City teams worked tirelessly to respond, the inability to get ahead of the problem has made it clear that the current approach-reactive repairs based on resident reports and service requests-must evolve.
-The City of Cincinnati and Flywheel Social Enterprise Hub are partnering to invite innovators, engineers, technologists, entrepreneurs, and residents to participate in an innovation lab and develop new, breakthrough approaches to the way the City identifies, repairs, and prevents potholes.
-Together, we have an opportunity not only to solve our pothole problem but to position Cincinnati as a national leader in proactive, equitable, and community-driven road maintenance.

-The City of Cincinnati seeks to reimagine the current process for addressing potholes in order to mitigate the compounding problems of wasted effort, budget strain and public frustration – reducing waste, building trust, and creating an environment in which our residents and businesses can thrive.
+The City of Cincinnati sought to reimagine the current process for addressing potholes in order to mitigate the compounding problems of wasted effort, budget strain and public frustration.
+To solve this challenge, Flywheel Social Enterprise Hub invited innovators, engineers, technologists, entrepreneurs, and residents to participate in an innovation lab and develop new, breakthrough approaches to the way the City identifies, repairs, and prevents potholes.

 Data & Intelligence